-During the reference period, the fund held cash and derivative instruments for liquidity and risk management.
-Underlying assets for the derivative instruments have been currencies, interest rates and equity indices.
-Concerning currencies and interest rates, no environmental or social safeguards have been deemed necessary.
-Concerning investments in listed equity index derivatives, these investments have been made in sustainability-screened derivatives where deemed possible.
+During the reference period, the fund held cash for liquidity and risk management.
+No environmental or social safeguards have been deemed necessary for these investments.

 What actions have been taken to meet the environmental and/or social characteristics during the reference period?